slyall/www-darkmere/content/linux.conf.au_guide.md

 ### Penguin Dinner

 The is the main diner and is a large sit down dinner held at a nearby venue.
-Choice of food is usually limited, plus there will be special items for vegitarians etc. Here is a menu from 2007:
+Choice of food is usually limited, plus there will be special items for vegetarians etc. Here is a menu from 2007:

 ![2007 Menu](/menu_2017.jpg "Menu from 2007")